 Orienteering can gradually build your map-reading skills from exploring a local city park full of obvious structures to navigating remote terrain with few, if any, man-made features.

-Join us at Camp Chinquapin for a time of learning, exercise, and working together as we explore the grounds and find checkpoints using a map, compass, and control features.
-We will spend the time needed to teach you and your group how to use a map and compass together to get you where you want to go, Then we will give you the necessary tools to head out on our preset course here at the camp.
-If you would like to explore further, we have other opportunities to get you into the wilderness on a more difficult course.
+Schedule a time to explore the Camp Chinquapin grounds working together to locate checkpoints using a map, compass, and control features.
+We will provide instruction, giving you the necessary tools to head out on our preset course here at the camp.
+If you would like to explore further, we have other opportunities to provide more experience and challenge.